 The open ended toys that we have from when the kids were early toddlers – wooden blocks, wooden toys sets and a plain doll house – are still toys they play with today.

-So…we are completely changing how we do holiday gifts for the kids this year.
-The only toys we got for the kids are open ended toys.
+So…we are completely changing how we do holiday gifts for the kids again this year.
+The only toys we get for the kids are open ended toys.
 They are the gift that keeps on giving for years to come!

 I love that this toy combines magnetic block engineering with marble run engineering.
 It also can go on the fridge or anything else metal, which is interesting!
 What a fun idea to put a marble run on the fridge.
-Possibly a great toy to try while you’re prepping breakfast or dinner with the kids around.
+My kids love to pull out this toy while I’m prepping breakfast or dinner.
+A year later, this toy is still a win!

 Open ended toys should be gender neutral with boys and girls equally enjoying them.
 I look specifically at colors and toy design when choosing something now.
-My son started kindergarten this year, and he’s particularly focused on not playing with “girl colors.”
+My son started kindergarten, he’s particularly focused on not playing with “girl colors.”
 With both kids desperately wanting a pet and loving to play doctor, we grabbed this vet kit.
 This one from Melissa and Doug is another great option.

 We live in a warmer climate, and the sky is normally clear so this felt like a good fit for the kids (and secretly this is probably more for my husband and I to enjoy!).
+We’ve used this endlessly to study the moon throughout the year, and it’s a big hit among adults too!
 This is a bigger priced item so if your location isn’t conducive to looking at the night stars, you may want to look at other science options like a microscope or rock kit.

 if you have a child that enjoys building things, this is fun!
 They are brightly-colored tiles and perfect for small hands.
 You can create ramps, turns and branches in all sort of different combinations.
 It comes with activity cards to help you design a maze or you can make your own.
 Add a layer of creativity by having action figures or matchbox cars find their way out.